-After the dinner we got a chance to try out squid fishing.
+After the dinner, we got a chance to try out squid fishing.
 I never knew how it’s done so it was another chance to learn a new skill in the middle of this fairytale place.
 It was such an eventful and amazing day and a good night sleep.

 A bit later we got in a smaller boat that took us to see a local fisherman village.
-It consisted of a bunch of colourful buildings on the water where local fisherman live with their families.
+It consisted of a bunch of colorful buildings on the water where local fisherman live with their families.

-After seeing this magic we returned to the main boat for breakfast and still had some time to lay in the sun on the deck until we returned to the coast at around 11AM to finish our tour.
+After seeing this magic we returned to the main boat for breakfast and still had some time to lay in the sun on the deck until we returned to the coast at around 11 AM to finish our tour.

 Looking back at these two days I can honestly say that this is something that everyone should experience.
-A day packed full of fun, cool activities and delicious food at one of the most beautiful places on earth is awesome!
+A day packed full of fun, cool activities and delicious food at one of the most beautiful places on earth are awesome!

-How to choose a Halong Bay tour?
+How to choose a Halong Bay boat cruise?

 I’ve heard stories where people start a tour on one boat and have to move to another boat along the way.
 That doesn’t sound very convenient packing up your stuff and having to move.

-Since there are so many options, it’s important to look up some feedback before choosing the right tour or relaying on locals who can suggest you the best.
+Since there are so many options, it’s important to look up some feedback before choosing the right tour or relying on locals who can suggest you the best.

 If you will buy a tour for 40 Eur and feel like you have found a deal of the century – it will turn out that some crucial parts of the trip are not included.
-Maybe it’s food or activities or they way to the Bay.
+Maybe it’s food or activities or the way to the Bay.